Uniswap/docs/versioned_docs/version-V3/what-is-uniswap.md

 ### Permissionless Systems

+The second departure from traditional markets is the permissionless and immutable design of the Uniswap protocol.
+These design decisions were inspired by Ethereum's core tenets, and our commitment to the ideals of permissionless access and immutability as indispensable components of a future in which anyone in the world can access financial services without fear of discrimination or counter-party risk.

-The second departure from traditional markets is the permissionless design of the Uniswap protocol.
-Permissionless design means that the protocol’s services are entirely open for public use, with no ability to selectively restrict who can or cannot use them.
+Permissionless design means that the protocol's services are entirely open for public use, with no ability to selectively restrict who can or cannot use them.
 Anyone can swap, provide liquidity, or create new markets at will.
 This is a departure from traditional financial services, which typically restrict access based on geography, wealth status, and age.

+The protocol is also immutable, in other words not upgradeable.
+No party is able to pause the contracts, reverse trade execution, or otherwise change the behavior of the protocol in any way.
+It is worth noting that Uniswap Governance has the right (but no obligation) to divert a percentage of swap fees on any pool to a specified address.
+However, this capability is known to all participants in advance, and to prevent abuse, the percentage is constrained between 10% and 25%.

 ## Where can I find more information